yukamurata27/PathTracing/README.md

-# Path Tracing in One Weekend
+# Monte Carlo Path Tracing
+A C++ renderer implemented as part of the USC CSCI 580 final project.

 ## Features
 #### 1) Materials